wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab5.md

 - Create a dashboard from a stock dashboard

 1. Navigate the Analyzer directory structure and discover the `Dashboards` directory
-2. Dashboards are catagorized under the following types.
+2. Dashboards are categorized under the following types.
 Historical, Realtime and Business Metrics.

 ![dashboards](https://user-images.githubusercontent.com/75790934/113645373-60c2eb80-964c-11eb-939f-fbbcbcb71608.png)

 3. Under Business Metrics, run the `Abandoned Contacts` dashboard.
-This dashboard is able to be a mash-up dashboard using data from other systems like UCCE and UCCX.
 4. Under this dashboard there are several different types of data reports.
 Take some time to familiarize yourself with them.
 5. Expand the `Customer Journey` dashboard and familiarize yourself with how this report makes use of mouse overs to track the different abandoned contacts
 6. Navigate back to the main dashboard directory and open a dashboard named `Contact Volume Historical Dashboard` under the Multimedia directory.